fjames86/frpc/README.md

 # FRPC
-Frank's XDR/RPC library is an implementation of the ONC-RPC ("SunRPC") protocol.
-The library is composed of two
+FRPC is an implementation of the ONC-RPC ("SunRPC") protocol.

-components: implementing the eXtensible Data Representation (XDR), which is the method of serializing the messages, and the Remote Procedure Call (RPC) system itself, which uses XDR to exchange messages.
+The library is composed to two largely decoupled components: the eXtensible Data Representation (XDR) serializer, which is used to define message structures and other on-wire formats, and the RPC framework itself.

+FRPC makes it simple and easy to define ONC-RPC clients and servers.
+See the sister-project, Nefarious, which uses FRPC to implement an NFSv3 client and server.

 1. Defining RPC interfaces
 ----------------------------

 RPC interfaces are given a unique integer called a program number.
 Each program may have multiple versions of its interface, with each version having a different set of functions/arguments.
-Each procedure in the interface is also given a unique number.
+Each procedure in the interface is also given a unique integer.
 Together these 3 integers define the procedure identifier.

 In FRPC, both clients and servers must define the interface.
 This supplies argument and result types.
 Servers must additionally implement handlers for each procedure they wish to support.